 We have collectively acted for more than 15,000 employees and executives over 17 years, and most importantly, we have a very high success rate in negotiating favourable settlements with employers.
 An acceptable (and where possible amicable) departure from your employment is, after all, the preference of most employees- and employers too.
 This cannot be achieved without appropriate sensitivity and expertise, which comes from years of engaging with employers, day in and day out.

-We are truly a national employment law firm, and our client’s range from City employees and executives in banks and “blue-chip”companies, to those working in smaller and medium sized businesses (or public authorities) in most job sectors throughout the UK.
+We are truly a national employment law firm, and our client’s range from City employees and executives in “blue-chip” companies, to those working in smaller and medium sized businesses (or public authorities) in most job sectors throughout the UK.
 This includes banking/ financial services, technology and sales, telecoms, media, the legal and accounting industry, medical profession, and teachers.

 If you are accessing this site, then you are likely to have an issue which needs swiftly resolving.
 We understand and sympathise with the very difficult situation clients are often in (emotional and otherwise), and we will address appropriate solutions right at the outset.